ortus-docs/commandbox-docs/developing/interceptors/core/server_lifecycle.md

 ## preServerStart

 Announced before a server starts.
-This fires prior to `server.json` being located and before any configuration is resolved.
+This fires after `server.json` has been located but before any configuration is resolved.
 Use this to override any user inputs or to modify things like host name before ports are bound.

 **interceptData**

-* `serverInfo` - A struct with the following keys used in starting the server
+* `serverDetails` - A struct with the following keys used in starting the server
+  * `defaultName` - The name of the server
+  * `defaultwebroot` - The web root of the server
+  * `defaultServerConfigFile` - The location of the server.json (May not exist yet)
+  * `serverJSON` - The parsed contents of the JSON file
+  * `serverInfo` - The serverInfo Struct (see below)
+  * `serverIsNew` - A boolean whether this server has been started before.
+* `serverProps` - A struct with the parameters passed to the start command from the CLI.
+Omitted params will not be present.

 ## onServerStart